Police unravel Germany's largest online narcotics market | DW | 28.06.2019

-Eleven suspects behind Germany's largest online illicit drug shop have been arrested and the site shut down.
-The investigation into the syndicate lasted more than year.
+Eleven people suspected of being behind Germany's largest online illicit drug shop have been arrested and the site shut down.
+The investigation into the syndicate lasted more than a year.

-Authorities did not provide information on the amount of drugs sold nor their value.
+Authorities did not provide information on the amount of drugs sold or their value.

 The illicit site started operations in September 2017 and was allegedly run by a 26-year-old German man.
 He was arrested in May upon returning to Germany from his residence on the Spanish island of Majorca.

-Police began an extensive investigation into the criminal gang with the arrest early last year of a 26-year-old suspect in Brandenburg, east of Berlin.
+Police began an extensive investigation into the criminal gang with the arrest early last year of a 26-year-old suspect from the eastern state of Brandenburg.
 A search of two properties yielded large stashes of drugs and led to further arrests.

 Between February and May 2011, 10 of the suspects from Germany, the Netherlands and Poland were arrested for the purchasing, packaging, transport and distribution of narcotics.
 They are between 24 to 44 years old.